Editor's Update 06/07/20:

 - Avoid using yes/no questions and use a rating-style answer instead

 - Try to make the survey as short as possible to keep users engaged

 - Avoid bias language and keep questions neutral

 - Ensure you include answer options that all respondents can select, e.g. don't assume all respondents know what concept is

 Online customer surveys are a great way to gather information, from voting for your next team building event to getting feedback from customers, online services make it easy to collect information and collate it into meaningful reports without spending a lot of time doing it manually.

-We compiled a list of sites which you can use to create surveys, if you have any that you recommend please leave a comment below this article.
-We'll have to start with our favourite:
+We compiled a list of sites which you can use to create surveys.
+If you have any others that you recommend, please leave a comment below this article.

 Plans: Freemium + Paid Package ($14.95-$199.95/month)